-Institutions: Laval University, Audiology Program, Rehabilitation Department of the Faculty of Medicine
+Institutions: Laval University, Audiology Program, School of Rehabilitation

 Research interests: Deafness, Music, Brain Plasticity, Musical training, Multisensory Perception